 Firestopping might be a small part of the overall building construction, but it’s one of the most important.
 If overlooked or installed improperly, the risk of fire and l smoke spread, injury, or even death and property loss increases.

 As such, significant efforts go into building fire-resistant walls and floors in construction projects, for both residential and commercial.
-Because successfully firestopping can prevent a wide range of risks, significant effort t should go into making sure penetrations are firestopped properly, the first time around.
+Because successful firestopping can prevent a wide range of risks, significant effort t should go into making sure penetrations are installed properly the first time around.

-PROBLEM 1: Using Products That Aren’t 3rd Party Tested
+Problem 1: Using Products That Aren’t Third Party Tested

 Most firestop products don’t carry an inherent fire-resistance rating.
 If you’re installing such a product that means: